shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-pad-work-boxing-reflexes.md

 Long story short, pad work is where a fighter learn how to land different combinations during a real fight, and how to protect themselves from the counter attacks and then land their own vicious punches to bring damage while staying behind the jabs.

 If you don't have a coach or a gym available, you can have a similar experience to pad work with our [Shadow Boxing Workout app][1].
 It will call out punches among other exercises.
+You can either follow our premade trainings our customize everything, [including the combos called out](/build-custom-combos-boxing-app/)!

 It's a great way to stay in shape while practicing boxing, [even if you are stuck at home][2], so feel free to give it a try!

 {% include getapp.html %}